The MG3 is a simple supermini with an attractively low starting price

 At 4,018mm long, 1,729mm wide and 1,507mm tall, the MG3 is relatively compact, especially when you consider the amount of space inside.
 It’s smaller in every respect than its chief rival, the Dacia Sandero, but then that car is large for a supermini.

 The MG is slightly smaller than the Vauxhall Corsa, but of course the Corsa is much more expensive to buy.
 It’s also a lot larger inside than similarly priced models from the smaller city car segment, while the top-of-the-range version comes with useful parking sensors.

 The MG offers generous rear legroom, while access to the back seats is boosted by the five-door-only layout.
 Many supermini rivals are available in three or five-door bodystyles, with the latter usually carrying a price premium.
 MG also includes electric rear windows as standard with all models.

-Fold the rear seats flat (they split in a 60:40 configuration), and the luggage capacity increases to 1,262 litres, which is streets ahead of the Corsa and the Fiesta, and also 62 litres more than in the Dacia Sandero – so that’s worth remembering if you plan to use the extra space.
+Fold the rear seats flat (they split in a 60:40 configuration), and the luggage capacity increases to 1,262 litres, which is streets ahead of the Corsa, and 154 litres more than the Dacia Sandero will carry too – worth remembering if you plan to use the extra space.
 The downside is that you lose 29 litres if you go for the space saver spare wheel option in the MG.